dmitrycello/yaglpp/docs/USAGE.md

 	GLWindow window(800, 600, "Overloaded Event Application");
 	//...
 ```
-Finally, the example of the library usage in AFX-alike layout.
+Finally, here is the example of the library usage in AFX-alike layout.
+In order to use it, comment the **`GLPP_NO_AFX_LAYOUT`** switch in the configuration file prior to build the project.
 The global application variable is defined as an anonymous class derived from **`glfw::Thread`**:
 ```
 // main.cpp
 #include "config.h"